The rescue of NGOs | Live Video Calling

 Whether or not they are right, unlike companies, consumers perceive all the money that a charity does not spend on the cause for which they are fighting for as wasteful.
 No matter how much some charities do their best to keep overhead costs low, the supporters want to see that the full amount they donate goes to the cause.

-This is, of course, an unrealistic expectation and therefore it is important to look at the reason why consumers want this.
+This is, of course, an unrealistic expectation and therefore it is essential to look at the reason why consumers want this.

 Supporters' trust in NGOs is marginal